 What is a Private IP Address?

-An IP address shows two things: first the network to which the computer fits in and the host, which is the number of the computers.
-IP addresses can be classified as private IP addresses (where computers are not connected directly to the Internet) and public IP addresses (where computers connected directly to the Internet).
+An IP address shows two things: first the network to which the computer fits in and the host, which is the number of computers.
+IP addresses can be classified as private IP addresses (where computers are not connected directly to the Internet) and public IP addresses (where networks connected directly to the Internet).